 But what if such a path simply doesn’t exist?
 What happens then?
 Well, that’s where XRP proves its worth.
 You can convert any currency to XRP, send it through the gateway and converted it back at the end gateway.

-And the best thing is that in time it will be possible to transfer anything through Ripple as long as both gateways are dealing with it.
+And the best thing is that in time it will be possible to transfer anything through XRP as long as both gateways are dealing with it.

 How many XRP are there?